SlithyMatt/x16-xci/example/APPENDIX.md

 # Zone 2, level 7

 bitmap mygame_foyer.data
-music zone0.vgm
+sound door door.raw
 ```

 This level returns to the foyer, but with fewer available triggers.
 We only reach this level if we already have the grail and need to take it to the bedroom by first going throught the living room.
+Still no music, but the ```door``` sound effect will be needed.

 ```
 init